mcyemmy/YemisArcade/Info.md

 - So you are no longer a slave, but God's child; and since you are his child, God has made you also an heir.
 Galatians 4:7
 - Now if we are children, then we are heirs--heirs of God and co-heirs with Christ, if indeed we suffer with Christ in order that we may also share in his glory.
 Romans 8:17
 - For I consider that the sufferings of this present time are not worthy to be compared with the glory which shall be revealed in us Romans 8:18
+- The earth belongs to the Lord and we must honor Him by tendering(treating with respect) everything and people that our father have placed here on the earth.
+Psalm 24:1
 - Were you called while a slave?
 Do not be concerned about it; but if you can be made free, rather use it.
 1 Corinthians 7:21
 - And you shall know the truth, and the truth shall make you free.
 John 8:32
 - Therefore if the Son makes you free, you shall be free indeed.
 John 8:36
 - saying, “Father, if it is Your will, take this cup away from Me; nevertheless not My will, but Yours, be done.” luke 22:42
 - Now no chastening seems to be joyful for the present, but painful; nevertheless, afterward it yields the peaceable fruit of righteousness to those who have been trained by it.
 Hebrews 12:11
+- God never gives up on us and we must strive to make our own lives better.
+God can restore all the lost years

 //
 Devotion